South Dakota Court Records

 What to Do When You Get a Traffic Ticket in South Dakota?

-After receiving a traffic ticket in South Dakota a response may be made to the ticket.
+After receiving a traffic ticket in South Dakota, a response may be made to the ticket.
 The offender can choose to admit the charges (and pay the traffic ticket) or deny the charges (and contest the ticket).
 Whichever response that is decided on may be made before the deadline indicated on the ticket or the offender could face added repercussions.

 Admitting to the Charge

-This can be done by paying the fine, It indicates that a plea of “Guilty” or “No Contest” has been entered.
-It may be noted as a conviction and a report may be sent to the South Dakota DPS and, if applicable, demerit points may be added to the driver’s record.
+This can be done by paying the fine.
+It indicates that a plea of "Guilty" or "No Contest" has been entered.
+It may be noted as a conviction, and a report may be sent to the South Dakota DPS, and, if applicable, demerit points may be added to the driver's record.
 Payment can be made:

 - Online: Tickets eligible for online payments can be paid with the Unified Justice System Portal